-Kioxia sent me the new Kioxia U366 USB stick to test.
-You may be thinking USB sticks?
+Kioxia sent me the new Kioxia U366 USB drive to test.
+You may be thinking USB drives?
 Why would I still use those, we have online services and for local storage I could use a portable SSD which is way faster!
-You are certainly right, but there still is a place for the good old USB stick if you ask me.
+You are certainly right, but there still is a place for the good old USB drive if you ask me.

 Oh, and did I mention price?
-A 128GB USB stick like the Kioxia U366 I’m reviewing here will cost about 20 euro’s.
+A 128GB USB drive like the Kioxia U366 I’m reviewing here will cost about 20 euro’s.
 Can’t complain I’d say!

 The Kioxia U366

 The Kioxia U366 is very small, even for an USB drive.
 (I’ve reviewed other USB drive from Kioxia that were compact, but not as compact as this one) The body is made completely out of aluminium and is just as wide as the USB-A connector and about 4 cm long.
 The back of the body features an integrated loop to attach it to a keyring or strap it to your bag.
 It is small enough to fit any small pocket.
 Because of the sturdy aluminium body it will have no problem being lugged around in your pants pocket or on your keychain at all.

 The USB drive comes packed in a small but practical package.
 Instead of the usual packaging that you have to attack with scissors the Kioxia U366 comes in a clever package that can be opened without tools.
 Seems like a strange thing to write about in a review as you will only open it once, but some of these USB drive come packed in the most annoying and stupid packages ever.
 So kudos to Kioxia for doing it better!